3fon3fonov/exostriker/README.md

 ![new_es](https://user-images.githubusercontent.com/44244057/68542130-4f1edb00-03a9-11ea-8630-2f1c07d660a9.png)

 **WARNING!** This tool is under active development, and its functionality is enhanced on a daily basis!
-Therefore, although very unlikely, the version you download today may not be fully compatible with the version uploaded tomorrow!
 Use it at your own risk!

 Also, please keep in mind that this software is developed mostly for my needs and fun.
 I hope, however, that you may find it capable of solving your scientific problems, too.
 If you made the use of The Exo-Striker for your paper, please cite the tool with its ASCL ID ascl:1906.004 (see https://ascl.net/1906.004).